-Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Authority's basic financial statements.
-The accompanying supplementary information, as listed in the table of contents, is presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit for the year ended December 31, 2024 was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Colorado Housing and Finance Authority's basic financial statements.
+The Combining Schedule - Statement of Net Position, Combining Schedule - Statement of Revenues, Expenses, and Changes in Net Position, Combining Schedule - Statement of Cash Flows, Schedule of Adjusted Net Worth, Schedule of Other Assets, Liquid Asset Requirement Calculation for Issuers, Capital Requirement Calculation for Issuer, and Schedule of Insurance Requirement (collectively, the Supplemental Information) for the year ended December 31, 2024 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
-In our opinion, the accompanying supplementary information, as listed in the table of contents, is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements for the year ended December 31, 2024 and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
+In our opinion, the supplemental information is fairly stated, in all material respects, in relation to the basic financial statements as a whole for the year ended December 31, 2024.